Create Bacula tape storage#

 mtx-changer

-Please put it in the Changer command the mtx-changer
+Define the Changer command field the mtx-changer

-script with full path and the following
+script with full path and

-parameters:
+the following parameters:

 /etc/bacula/scripts/mtx-changer %c %o %S %a %d